suyinwb/Macbook_Upgrade_M3/README.md

-# Upgrading from a 10 year old Macbook Air to Macbook Air M3
+# Upgrading from a 10 year old Macbook Air Intel Core i7 (2013) to Macbook Air M3 (2024)

 ## Background